The 12 Best Knowledge Base Software Platforms for 2022

 What is knowledge base software?

-Whether you’re looking to create a help center or wiki or are just looking for a way to organize your work notes, here are 12 knowledge base software platforms worth checking out.
+Whether you’re looking to create a help center or wiki or you’re just looking for a way to organize your work notes, here are 10 knowledge base solutions worth checking out.

 1. Help Scout